MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Remove-SPWOPIBinding.md

 # Remove-SPWOPIBinding

 ## SYNOPSIS
-**Below Content Applies To:**SharePoint Server 2013

-Applies to:

-**Below Content Applies To:**SharePoint Server 2016

-Removes bindings for applications, file name extensions, and their associated actions on the current SharePoint farm where this cmdlet is run.
+Removes bindings for applications, file name extensions and their associated actions on the current SharePoint farm where this cmdlet is run.

 ## SYNTAX